One of D&D’s most iconic villains is returning in 2024 with Vecna: Eve of Ruin. But just who is Vecna?

-If you watched the most recent D&D Direct all the way to the very end, you would have seen a tantalizing hint in amongst the upcoming books for 2023 and 2024 — Jeremy Crawford and Chris Perkins couldn’t help but mention the return of Vecna, one of the D&D franchise’s most iconic villains.
+If you watched the last D&D Direct all the way to the very end, you would have seen a tantalizing hint in amongst the upcoming books for 2023 and 2024 — Jeremy Crawford and Chris Perkins couldn’t help but mention the return of Vecna, one of the D&D franchise’s most iconic villains.
 While his name may have recently obtained more fame due to Stranger Things, make no mistake — the archlich Vecna has been part of D&D since the 70s and is always a fearsome villain.
 His famously-associated treasures have likely tempted many a player to sell their characters’ souls for eldritch secrets and arcane power.

 It started with an eye and a hand